Master Keyword List

 Steps to Retrieve and Import Google Data

-• Click on the Plan forecasts (.csv) option.
-The file will download to your default location.
+- Click on .csv in the Plan forecasts section.
+The file will download to your browser's default download location.

 The file (called all-keywords.csv) will download to your computer.

-4. Click on this link to go to Google Ads.
-You must have a Google account, and a Google Ads account.
+Click on this link to go to Google Ads.
+You must have a Google Ads account.
 If you don't have a Google Ads account, see the setup instructions, above.

-5. In the Keyword Planner, click on Get search volume and forecasts.
+In Google Ads, click on Tools in the narrow left column, then on Get search volume and forecasts.

-8. Click on the Download (down-pointing arrow) icon to the left of Create campaign in the top right.
-Select the Plan forecasts (.csv) option.
-Save the file to your default downloads location.
+Click on the Download (down-pointing arrow) icon to the left of Create campaign in the top right.
+Select .csv) in the Plan forecasts section.
+Save the file to your browser's default downloads location.

 If you can't find it, use your computer's Find feature and enter "csv" (without quotes), which should find all the files that contain csv in their names.
 Select the file you want to upload.